hhvn/nmapthrottle/README.md

 sudo python nmapthrottle.py -h

+The nmap command is called with the following scan types and flag settings:
+-T3 : normal speed
+-P0 : skip host discover
+-sS : Syn scan, to find TCP ports
+-sU : UDP scan

 *** Warning:  Use caution when running this program with a large number of IP addresses.
 This program starts nmap scans of all IP addresses in parallel.
 Too many processes may cause system performance issues including possibly a system crash. ***

-Changes to be made:
+Possible changes to be made:
 --------
-* Possible addition of flag for host discovery.
+* Addition of optional argument and functionality for host discovery.
-* Possible addition of optional output file name argument.
+* Addition of optional output file name argument.
+* Addition of optional speed argument.

 Features
 --------